alessa1969/alessa1969/README.md

-## Olá eu sou o Alexandre Lessa, apaixonado por tecnologia e programação!
+## Olá!
+Eu sou o Alexandre Lessa, apaixonado por tecnologia e programação!

 Here are some ideas to get you started: